-Europe is a prime travel destination with 50 incredible countries to choose from.
-It’s important to know what is required to visit before you go, however.
+Europe is a prime travel destination with 50 incredible countries to visit.
+It’s important to know what travel documents may be required before you go, however.
 Each country in Europe has different passport requirements to enter, but all require a valid U.S. passport when arriving from an international destination.
 Europe passport requirements allow that once you arrive, you can travel between certain countries without a passport, according to the Schengen Agreement, but you will need a passport to cross borders into those that are not part of the Schengen area and when you return home.

 Europe Passport Requirements

-Europe passport requirements vary for each of its 50 countries.
+Europe’s passport requirements vary for each of its 50 countries.
 Each country enforces its own mandatory rules for entering.
 All of them, however, require a passport for those traveling from an international destination, so it’s wise to make sure you obtain a passport as far in advance as possible before you travel.
-Most Europe passport requirements dictate at least one blank page for an entry stamp and a passport that is valid for at least six months after departure date.
+Most European passport requirements dictate at least one blank page for an entry stamp and a passport that is valid for at least six months beyond your departure date.

 As for traveling within Europe, some countries require a passport to cross borders, but 26 countries are a party to the Schengen Agreement, which means you do not need a passport to travel between these countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovak Republic, Slovenia, Spain, Sweden, and Switzerland.
 There are three islands that are also part of the Schengen Zone, even though their borders are outside of the continent: The Azores, Madeira, and the Canary Islands.

 How to Get a Passport Book for Travel to Europe